This Giving Season, improve your effectiveness as a donor with CEP’s resources for individual givers.

 P.S.
 Please see Encanto, it is so, so good.

-Satia Marotta is manager, research, at CEP.
+Satia Marotta is a manager, Research, at CEP.